xiuquan0418/xiuquan0418.github.io/_pages/home.md

 **Photo credits:** © Felice Frankel, research scientist, Department of Chemical Engineering at MIT, Douglas Brion, PhD student, Department of Engineering at University of Cambridge

-The group is working on:

-**Digitally tailored medical devices**
-Producing wearable and implantable medical devices that better mimic and integrate with patients/wearers.

-**Materials for additive manufacturing**
-Developing new materials whose structure and composition enable unique functionality.

-**Learning 3D printers**
-Understanding how machine learning approaches can improve the capabilities of 3D printers.

 <br>